-I don’t know about you, but for me, growing peas (Pisum sativum / Leguminosae) is all about having something in the garden that’s growing and producing right away.
+I don’t know about you, but for me, learning how to grow peas (Pisum sativum / Leguminosae) was all about having something in the garden that would grow and produce right away.
 Give me a garden full of slow growers and I’ll pester and micromanage those poor slackers into hiding.
 But, when I plant peas, I don’t need to worry about that: The prolific and fast-producing nature of these rugged legumes distracts me long enough that I leave my slow growers be.

 And, if you have kids or are a new to growing vegetables, there’s another reason to learn how to grow peas: Because peas are hardy and forgiving, they make great training-wheel crops for children and new gardeners.
 And, because they can draw nitrogen from the atmosphere and fix it to your soil, they’re natural, food-producing soil amenders.
 Basically, if you can, find room to grow these great legumes: You’ll be glad you did.

 Growing peas is relatively easy because they’re not very nutrient needy, they don’t attract many pests, and they’ve been cultivated for so long that many hardy, fast-growing varieties exist.
 Even so, you may want to mind your peas and Qs with these growing tips: